section-engineering-education/engineering-education/content/articles/nested-scroll-in-compose/index.md

-### Introduction
 The nested scroll is one of the relatively technical features to implement in an app.
-With Jetpack Compose, we can achieve this by combining scrollable components with different orientations as items of the other or by making use of the NestedScroll API offered by Compose.
+With Jetpack Compose, we can achieve this by combining scrollable components with different orientations.
+This approach uses items as children of other items.
+Alternatively, we can make use of the NestedScroll API offered by Compose.

 ### Goal
 In this tutorial, we'll learn how to implement a nested scroll functionality in a simple music player app using the earlier mentioned approach as it is easier to implement, customize and handle states.